Festo-se/festo-cpx-io/docs/source/features/cpx_io.md

     print(myCPX.cpxap8di)
     # will also return "cpxap8di (idx: 1, type: CpxAp8Di)"
     cpx.cpxap8di.name = "my8di" # rename the module
-    # you can now access the module with
+    # you can access the module with the new name
-    cpx.my8di
+    print(cpx.my8di)
     # and the myCPX.modules[1] will return the new name "my8di (idx: 1, type: CpxAp8Di)"
 ```